satouriko/wonderfulcv/README.md

 However, for Chinese users, it's too tedious to make LaTeX render Chinese characters properly.
 That's why this project was born.

-Although I believe it should be a great tool for making English CVs too, since it's originally designed for my personal's desperate need of making a CV in Chinese, I haven't add those features useful in English yet, such as English fonts, italic font style, small capitals font style, etc.
-I'll add them sooner or later.
+This template should also be a great tool for making English CVs too.

 To use, just fill in `wonderfulcv.config.ts` and `wonderfulcv.config.css` and you'll be good to go.